maxcelant/blog/content/posts/runner-orchestration-in-controller-runtime.md

             ...
 	```

 2. We kick off a goroutine with`r.reconcile` .
-This is the internal reconciler that kicks off all of the runnables.
+This is the internal reconciler that initiates all of the runnables.
 You'll see very shortly how it works.

 	```go
 	go r.reconcile()